xyflow/xyflow/README.md

 ## Getting started

 The best way to get started is to check out the [React Flow](https://reactflow.dev/learn) or [Svelte Flow](https://svelteflow.dev/learn) learn section.
-However if you want to get a sneak peek of how to install the and use the libraries you can see it here:
+However if you want to get a sneak peek of how to install and use the libraries you can see it here:

 <details>
   <summary><strong>React Flow</strong> basic usage</summary>